The Best Yarn For Summer Clothes – 9 Things To Consider When Choosing

 1. Is Cotton the best yarn for summer clothes?

-Many would be keen to shout out yes!
-And although to a certain degree I have to agree, I would not be sitting at the front row of the cotton appreciation concert… Here is why…
+Many would be keen to shout out yes, that is the right yarn!
+And although to a certain degree, I have to agree, I would not be sitting at the front row of the cotton appreciation concert… Here is why…

-Cotton yarns are spun from fibres that are found in the seed pod of the cotton plant.
-After being harvested the cotton is cleaned, dyed and spun into yarn.
+Cotton yarns are spun from natural fibers that are found in the seed pod of the cotton plant.
+After being harvested the cotton is cleaned, dyed, and spun into yarn.

-Yes, cotton is breathable, it withstands a wash very well and is a versatile yarn to use for many projects.
-It has great stitch definition and holds colour well.
+Yes, cotton is breathable, it withstands a wash very well, and is a versatile yarn to use for many projects.
+It has a great stitch definition and holds color well.

 Cotton is very absorbent and gets rid of moisture well.
 That means it keeps you cool in warmer months.